Envi-Scripts/envi-receipts/README.md

 # Envi-Receipts

-Envi-Receipts is a free open-source resource for ESX (using ox inventory) or QB-Core (using qb-inventory) This script utilizes item metadata and a simple UI to create an immersive shopping experience!
+Envi-Receipts is a free open-source resource for ESX or QB-Core This script utilizes item metadata and a simple UI to create an immersive shopping experience!

+**NOW SUPPORTS OX INVENTORY, QB-INVENTORY AND QS-INVENTORY V2**

 ## Features: